 Documentation of workflow best practices will be shared as a data dictionary of materials to be collected, stored, and shared throughout the data brokerage process and FAIR principles for each piece of materials.
-This data dictionary will be developed into RDF and JSON metadata schemas.
-These schema will then be integrated and deployed within the a metadata registry tool, which will provide an interface for data entry, storage, and export, as well as a display of the existing metadata standards and ontologies mapped to each element within the Reproducible Health Data Service Workflow.
+This data dictionary will be developed into metadata schema templates within the CEDAR metadata registry tool, which will provide an interface for data entry, storage, and export, as well as a display of the existing metadata standards and ontologies mapped to each element within the Health Data Service Workflow.
+In addition to long standing working relation between members of the CEDAR team and co-chairs of the WG, the CEDAR platform provides integration with multiple data and metadata repositories across the health and biomedical sciences.
+The CEDAR platform centers on the use of metadata templates, which define the data elements needed to describe particular types of biomedical experiments.
+The templates include controlled terms and synonyms for specific data elements.
+CEDAR uses a library of such templates to help scientists submit annotated datasets to appropriate online data repositories enabling.